The retail landscape has changed forever.

 A few years back, it might have been enough to offer basic customer service from your e-commerce website.

-With the advent of virtual shopping, clienteling is soon to become a prerequisite for many online shoppers.
+With the advent of virtual shopping, virtual clienteling is soon to become a prerequisite for many online shoppers.

 In broad terms, customer service entails any essential support that a business provides its customers.